Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 $$E\{L(d)\}=p_1 L(d-d_1) + p_2 L(d-d_2)$$

-Note that expected loss is not use to do optimization during training, it is used to predict the behavior of trained network at ambiguities, then justify the design of proposed method.
+Note that expected loss expresses the optimization of training, it is used to predict the behavior of trained network at ambiguities, then justify the design of proposed method.
 You may also be confused about how to detemine $p\_i$, just keep in mind, we will talk about it later.
 </div>